by Summer Kelley and Steve Evers

 After returning from Mundri, in addition to planting and leading the growing church alongside the other three, Lazarus went to Bible school.

 Fast-forward to 2015, the foursome still lead Revival and Fire Prayer Ministry as a team.
 They do counseling on Monday's and Thursdays in the auditorium.
 The church has 15 departments and 60+ volunteers that do all sorts of ministry throughout the week in the church's building as well as in the surrounding neighborhood.

 Steve with the leadership of Revival and Fire Prayer Ministry, Juba in 2016.

-(Lazarus is on the far right, next to ITMI's Vicky Warka who is in yellow.)
+(Lazarus is on the far left, next to ITMI's Vicky Warka who is in yellow.)